 Solver rewards

 The protocol is currently subsidizing the solver competition on all chains it operates on, by rewarding solvers on a weekly basis (currently, every Tuesday) with rewards paid in COW.
-Solvers are rewarded based on their performance as solvers (i.e., when participating in the standard solver competition) as specified by CIP-20, CIP-36, CIP-38, CIP-48 CIP-57 and CIP-67.
-Solver rewards for participating in the price estimation competition and providing quotes that are needed for the gas estimates and limit price computations of market orders are specified in CIP-27 and CIP-36.
+Solvers are rewarded based on their performance as solvers (i.e., when participating in the standard solver competition) as specified by CIP-20, CIP-36, CIP-38, CIP-48 CIP-57, CIP-67 and CIP-74.
+Solver rewards for participating in the price estimation competition and providing quotes that are needed for the gas estimates and limit price computations of market orders are specified in CIP-27, CIP-36, CIP-57, and CIP-72.

 For the interested reader, the main source of truth for the weekly payments to solvers is this Dune dashboard.
 The dashboard is populated with data aggregated by scripts within the solver-rewards repository.